godatadriven/academy-dbt-at-scale/docs/group1/checklist.md

 dbt build --select staging.streaming
 ```

 This runs models + tests in dependency order in a single command.
-Then open the dbt docs or the DAG viewer in dbt Cloud to confirm your three models appear correctly sourced from `raw_streaming`.
+Then open the dbt docs or the DAG viewer in dbt Cloud to confirm your three models appear correctly sourced from `streaming`.

 ??? tip "Hint: Generating docs locally"
     ```bash